AnQiCMS template inforloop.CounterWith whitespace control: refine your list output

 {%- endfor %}

-These two concise writing methods can both make the final HTML cleaner, for example:
+These concise writing styles can make the final HTML cleaner, for example:

 1